A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

-In summary, we construct an aligned Nanocrystal Synthesis-Property (NSP) database for nanocrystals using NanoExtractor.
-By implementing four data augmentation strategies, the model significantly improves extraction accuracy, mitigates hallucinations, and enables self-assessment capabilities.
-Notably, compared to our model without data augmentation, the weighted average score improves from 15\% to 88\%.
+In summary, we construct a large-scale, aligned Nanocrystal Synthesis-Property (NSP) database containing nearly 160,000 entries to enable generative inverse design.
+This database is constructed using NanoExtractor, a large language model (LLM) fine-tuned for structured information extraction from scientific literature.
+By implementing four data augmentation strategies, NanoExtractor significantly improves extraction accuracy, mitigates hallucinations, and enables self-assessment capabilities.
+Notably, compared to the model without data augmentation, the weighted average score improves from 20\% to 92\%.
 This performance significantly outperforms the state-of-the-art LLMs.
-The benchmark results reveal that chemistry-specialized and general-purpose LLMs achieve weighted average scores of only 3\% and 38\%, respectively, on the same test set, underscoring the necessity of our domain-specific fine-tuning for complex, structured information extraction.
+The benchmark results reveal that chemistry-specialized and general-purpose LLMs achieve weighted average scores of only 9\% and 57\%, respectively, on the same test set, underscoring the necessity of our domain-specific fine-tuning for complex information extraction.
+Using approximately 160,000 synthesis routes from the NSP database, we further develop NanoDesigner, an LLM for the inverse synthesis design of nanocrystals.
+Given specified constraints (such as the target product and reactants), the model generates detailed synthesis routes that are subsequently validated experimentally.
+Most remarkably, for the synthesis of MgF\textsubscript{2}, the model recommends a counter-intuitive non-stoichiometric precursor ratio, which is experimentally confirmed to be critical for suppressing the formation of the NaMgF\textsubscript{3} byproduct.
+In comparison, the state-of-the-art LLMs (GPT and Grok-4) rely on conventional chemical intuition and fail to identify this critical synthesis condition, further validating the advantage of learning from a large-scale aligned database.

+Although NanoDesigner demonstrates a strong capability in generating new synthesis routes for nanocrystals, the limitations of the model can be summarized in three aspects. i) The reliability of generated routes correlates with the availability of training set.
+For instance, the routes of well-established PbS and PbSe with common precursors are highly reliable (100\% success rate).
+In comparison, zero-shot systems like MgF\textsubscript{2} and CsPbBr\textsubscript{3} have a lower success rate of 66\%. ii) The model lacks a precise understanding of solubility limits, occasionally resulting in unfeasible routes. iii) The model has limited capability to generate complex, multi-step synthesis routes for advanced nanocrystal structure, such as core-shell quantum dots.